Do all global climate models neglect land use impacts, because they rely on the same flawed assumption?

 Why did modellers not catch the inadequacies of their model when doing uncertainty analysis?

 Modellers have developed rigorous methods to assess the accuracy of environmental models by quantifying uncertainty (e.g. [13]), and climate modelling agencies are at the forefront of model uncertainty management (compare Arnold et al., 2020).
-Model uncertainty analysis is extensively applied to climate models, but the flaw from the Manabe-Wetherald approximation was completely missed, it seems.
-How did that happen?
+Model uncertainty analysis is extensively applied to climate models, but the flaw from the Manabe-Wetherald approximation was apparently missed completely.
+How could this happen?

 A full (or “global”) model uncertainty analysis tests how every single assumption impacts every output variable, and estimates “error bars” for each simulated output variable– just how students learned to draw error bars when making physics experiments at school.
 Global uncertainty analysis for bulky climate models is particularly cumbersome: with thousands of variables, and weeks of model runtime even on a super computer, uncertainty analysis can occupy the most advanced cloud computing for decades.
 To avoid this runtime costs, climate modellers have found an alternative approach that is practical and also treats researcher groups democratically: researchers compare the results of many differently structured climate models by several institutions – scientists call that multi-model ensemble experiments ([14]).
 And here is exactly where Makarieva’s argument sets in: if models in an ensemble experiment are built on the same (false) approximation, then even the most advanced ensemble experiments cannot identify discrepancies.
-And because the radiative-convective approximation is embedded in all global climate models, it produces the same systematic error across the entire model ensemble.
+And because the radiative-convective approximation is apparently embedded deeply within all global climate models (neither Makarieva nor other scientists could confirm or refute this claim!), the ensemble modelling experiments will reproduce the same systematic error across all models, with errors in the same direction.
 Our current way to assessing uncertainty in climate models then fails us.

 Assessing the relevance of Makarieva’s point will require further academic corroboration and research.
 It is well-known and well-acknowledged by the IPCC how climate models fair poorly in predicting cloud cover and other processes related to water’s shape-shifting between the states of ice, snow, liquid droplets, and vapor.
 Global climate models also fail to predict heat domes and associated storms, or wildfires.
 They cannot handle the ways how forests (or other large vegetated areas) modify wind systems.
 How many of these inconsistencies are related to the Manabe-Wetherald approximation? – Makarieva recommends constructing new models with entirely different structure.

-The political implications of her critique cannot be understated: Whereas humanity focuses “climate mitigation action” almost entirely on greenhouse gas emission reductions, or carbon sequestration, far more importance must be given to an energetic regime shift after land degradation.
-Furthermore, climate modellers should no longer offer any recommendations on land management, which are based on a flawed conceptualization of vegetation’s role in regulating the climate.
-As Makarieva lays out, these are dangerous because they turn a flawed model assumption into a real-world policy — flawed recommendation with potentially deadly consequences for humanity.
+The political implications of her critique cannot be understated: Whereas humanity focuses “climate mitigation action” almost entirely on greenhouse gas emission reductions, or carbon sequestration, far more importance should be given to the energetic regime shift that follows land degradation (e.g. when turning a forest into a parking lot).
+Furthermore, climate modellers should no longer offer recommendations on land management, as these would be based on the flawed conceptualization of vegetation’s role in regulating the climate.
+As Makarieva lays out, these recommendations are dangerous because they turn a flawed model assumption into a real-world policy — flawed recommendation with potentially deadly consequences for humanity.

 How will the climate modelling community respond?

 In the end, our climate movement needs to reconvene around a shared climate narrative.
 The ‘old’ or ‘dominant’ climate models set the climate movement up against the fossil fuel industry, and against humanity’s hunger for fossil fuels.
-Whereas the new (and ancient) interpretation sets humanity up against additional corporate behemoths: the corporations dominating our land use, in particular the chemical input suppliers that shape our global industrial food systems, and the timber and logging industry, and increasingly biofuels that are legislated as “climate action” on our road to “net zero”.
+Whereas the new (and ancient) interpretation sets humanity up against additional corporate behemoths: the corporations dominating our land use, in particular the chemical input suppliers that shape our global industrial food systems, the timber and logging industry, increasingly biofuels that are legislated as “climate action” on our road to “net zero”, and the financial industry that profits from all of these.
 And let’s not to forget humanity’s craving for cheap food that is consistently available at all seasons, and our craving for enormous houses and other forest-based products.

 PS: During my own academic career, I also experienced how life defies being modeled – I can deeply empathize with Anastassia Makarieva, who is facing an academic consensus around how to model the climate.
 When I was an academic modeller myself, I investigated how agricultural irrigation water flows can modify watershed hydrology.
 And I identified problems that are quite similar to those that Makarieva is pointing at: When water flows circulate within a single grid cell, or if processes vary dramatically within a grid cell, then models go wrong.
 So wrong, that even calibration cannot make them right.
 These effects happen when farmers irrigate ineffectively, letting much of the water flow back from their fields into the canal system.
 These effects happen when soils are healthy and alive: then water infiltration is mostly localized in macropores, whereas soils in most other areas quickly saturate ([16]).
 In both cases, the success of modelling would mainly require models to capture this exceptional behaviour of life, which is lost in spatial averaging.
 Averaging ignores how life opens up pores in the soil, how farmers allow water to circulate back into the canal system.
 Modellers are uneasy (or even unaware) how their calibration process adds uncertainty, even though it determines the predictive power of any integrated environmental model.
 I initially observed this problem in 2007 during my PhD thesis ([15]), but only managed to publish it years later ([17]).